Krakow guide The ultimate Krakow guidebook: attractions, landmarks, curios, restaurants, hotels, museums, entertainment, maps

 From May through October visitors may also take guided tours of the castle's gardens arranged in historical styles.

 Note: There is a daily limit on the number of visitors to each Wawel exhibition.
+Tickets state the time of the tour.

 The Wawel Cathedral outclasses even the adjacent Royal Castle.
 A single ticket allows seeing the cathedral itself, the Royal Tombs in its crypts, and its belfry with a giant Sigismund Bell